-- then the Operator's Controller must notify the relevant Queensland Rail Network.
-Controller Network Control Officer of this requirement prior to the Train entering the Network.
-The Operator's Controller must notify and consult with Queensland Rail in relation to the time and location for that change. - (e) If the Operator's Controller or the Train crew is unable to contact the other directly, a Queensland Rail Network Controller Network Control Officer will use reasonable endeavours to relay a message from one to the other.
+- (i) are rostered on "change jobs";32 or - (ii) need to change during a Train Service, then the Operator's Controller must notify the relevant Queensland Rail Network-Controller Network Control Officer of this requirement prior to the Train entering the Network.
+The Operator's Controller must notify and consult with Queensland Rail in relation to the time and location for that change.

+(e) If the Operator's Controller or the Train crew is unable to contact the other directly, a Queensland Rail Network Controller Network Control Officer will use reasonable endeavours to relay a message from one to the other.